Learn how to grow Mizuna with our easy guide. This cold-weather green has a mild taste for delicious salads, soups, sauces and more!

 How much sun does Mizuna need?

-Full sun to part sun in cooler climates.
-Part sun to part shade hot climates.
+Plant Mizuna in a full sun to part sun position in cooler climates.
+Part sun to part shade warmer climates.

 Frost Tolerant